delaiglesialab/DigitalRhythmsProject/android.md

 Copy and save this file at a convenient location to upload in the next step.

-I highly recommend opening the file yourself!
+We highly recommend opening the file yourself!
 The file loads a seemingly endless webpage with a list of app names and timestamps but no other details.
 Our process involving de-identification of the data at source (done by you) in the next step ensures we do not have a way of tracing the file directly back to you.

-Once you're comfortable with what the file contains, and sharing it with us, return to the previous page to cotinue with step 2!
+Once you're comfortable with what the file contains, and sharing it with us, continue by clicking <a href="https://delaiglesialab.github.io/DigitalRhythmsProject/Questionnaires" target="_blank">here.</a>

 However, if you are still concerned, we offer you the choice of extracting the information with the same method that we would use with the file, and checking the CSV file before sharing it with us.
 Click on the icon below to open a google colab notebook and follow the instructions within.
 It offers the option of removing appnames as well, but please consider not doing so to allow us the chance to do more interesting analyses with the data!

 [![Open In Colab](https://colab.research.google.com/assets/colab-badge.svg)](https://colab.research.google.com/github/delaiglesialab/DigitalRhythmsProject/blob/main/Android_Timestamps_Notebook.ipynb)

-Please follow through with step 2 when done!
+Once you've obtained the CSV file from the notebook, continue by clicking <a href="https://delaiglesialab.github.io/DigitalRhythmsProject/Questionnaires" target="_blank">here.</a>